justineenyan/alx-system_engineering-devops/0x00-shell_basics/README.md

 Display current directory contents in a long format Display current directory contents, including hidden files Display current directory with group IDs
+Create a script that creates a directory inside another